Courageous Involvement

 The lower Centres and Channels are about getting yourself involved with a particular challenge.
 The influences amongst the lower 3 levels are where blockages to involvement emerge rather easily.

-Independent assessments of the challenge may restrain your attempts and invalidate your beliefs.
+Independent assessments of the challenge may restrain your attempts instead of releasing them, and invalidate rather than validate your beliefs.

 Your view of the facts may misdirect your efforts and inhibit the application of your beliefs.

-Your views may interfere with listening to others, and vice versa.
+Your views may interfere with listening to others, and the assessments of others may interfere with forming your own thoughts.

 Having clarified how involvement manifests and demands courage, it is possible to consider how it is buttressed by the higher levels of willingness.